Why This Matters

 Vitamin K

-Compare: Vitamin A vs. Vitamin D—both are fat-soluble and regulate gene expression, but Vitamin A acts primarily on epithelial differentiation while Vitamin D functions as a steroid hormone controlling calcium absorption.
-If an FRQ asks about hormonal vitamins, Vitamin D is your strongest example.
+Compare: Vitamin A vs. Vitamin D: both are fat-soluble and regulate gene expression, but Vitamin A acts primarily on epithelial differentiation while Vitamin D functions as a steroid hormone controlling calcium absorption.
+If a question asks about hormonal vitamins, Vitamin D is your strongest example.

 Water-Soluble Antioxidants and Collagen Synthesis

-Unlike fat-soluble vitamins, water-soluble vitamins are not stored significantly and require regular dietary intake.
-Excess amounts are typically excreted in urine, making toxicity rare but deficiency more common.
+Unlike fat-soluble vitamins, water-soluble vitamins aren't stored in significant amounts and require regular dietary intake.
+Excess is typically excreted in urine, making toxicity rare but deficiency more common.

 Vitamin C (Ascorbic Acid)

-• Cofactor for hydroxylase enzymes—essential for proline and lysine hydroxylation in collagen synthesis, explaining why scurvy causes connective tissue breakdown
+- Cofactor for hydroxylase enzymes: essential for proline and lysine hydroxylation in collagen synthesis.
+This is why scurvy causes connective tissue breakdown.

-• Regenerates other antioxidants—reduces oxidized Vitamin E and maintains iron in its ferrous (Fe2+Fe^{2+}) state for enzyme function
+- Regenerates other antioxidants: reduces oxidized Vitamin E and maintains iron in its ferrous (Fe2+) state for enzyme function

-• Enhances non-heme iron absorption in the gut by reducing ferric (Fe3+Fe^{3+}) to ferrous iron, a key nutrient-nutrient interaction
+- Enhances non-heme iron absorption in the gut by reducing ferric (Fe3+) to ferrous iron.
+This is one of the most important nutrient-nutrient interactions to know.

-Compare: Vitamin C vs. Vitamin E—both are antioxidants, but Vitamin C operates in aqueous compartments while Vitamin E protects lipid membranes.
-They work together in the "antioxidant network," making this a classic example of nutrient synergy for exam questions.
+Compare: Vitamin C vs. Vitamin E: both are antioxidants, but Vitamin C operates in aqueous (water-based) compartments while Vitamin E protects lipid membranes.
+They work together in what's called the "antioxidant network," a classic example of nutrient synergy.

 B-vitamins function primarily as coenzymes or coenzyme precursors in metabolic pathways.
-Understanding which B-vitamin is associated with which coenzyme is essential for predicting deficiency effects.
+Knowing which B-vitamin pairs with which coenzyme is essential for predicting what goes wrong during a deficiency.

 Thiamin (B1)